GIScience/ors-map-client/docs/automated-test.md

 - Run e2e tests individually, in a single run

   To run the e2e tests, it is necessary to have Java installed locally (for Selenium server).
-The CI tests in github uses a custom action environment which includes a Java installation.
+  The CI tests in GitHub uses a custom action environment which includes a Java installation.

   If you are using a Debian-like OS, you can install java by running: